-Nigeria to build nuclear plants – Minister - Nigeria Today
+Nigeria To Build Nuclear Plants – Minister - Nigeria Today

-THE Federal Government has said it would embark on building of nuclear plants and careful application of nuclear energy to meet the needs of the country.
+The federal government says it will embark on building of nuclear plants and careful application of nuclear energy to meet the needs of the country.

+Ogbonnaya Onu, the Minister of Science and Technology, said this in an interview with the News Agency of Nigeria, yesterday in Abuja.

 He said that the Federal Government had started making arrangement with the Russian State Nuclear Corporation, Rosatom, to actualise its dream of application of nuclear energy.